ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 #### Handler

-This is built on the same pattern as generic handler with `Where` added to the query.
+This is built on the same pattern as the generic handler.

 ```csharp
 public class WeatherForecastListQueryHandler<TDbContext>